 Anjel gasped in shock.
 Jonafan looked at her, then at Thane; he seemed to have grown several extra arms.
 What is this, some new transformation?
 Jonafan thought.
 But no; the arms belonged to another.
 Behind Thane's pale, imperious face another appeared with a look of self-assured amusement; Colen Coell.
 His arms and legs (which seemed equally dexterous) were wrapped tightly around Thane; in one hand he held a short wooden stake, which was pressed against Thane's clavicle.
 In one of his feet Coell grasped Jonafan's hammer, poised to drive the stake into Thane's body.

-"Really?" he said.
-"A common fog illusion?
+"Really?"
+Coell said.
+"A basic u-fog illusion?
 Hardly worth making the effort to disperse."
-Coell made a small nodding motion with his head - the rest of him was more or less engaged with holding onto Thane.
-The smoke and fog dispersed, and with it the illusory wolves.
-A dozen or so outlanders were revealed , standing more-or-less in the same places as their wolf counterparts.
+He made a small nodding motion with his head - the rest of him was more or less engaged with holding onto Thane.
+The technological fog dispersed, and with it the illusory wolves.
+A dozen or so outlanders were revealed, standing more-or-less in the same places as their wolf counterparts.
 They looked around, confused.

 "Zar Coell.
-I am pleased to find that you find it necessary to become so closely acquainted," said Thane, languidly.
+I am pleased to become so closely acquainted with your good self," said Thane, languidly.
 "But surely you know that stake will do you no good.
 There are many legends about my kind; not all of them are true, and if they are, it is because we wish them to be so.
 The legend that we are vulnerable to stakes is not one which we have accepted, for reasons which should be quite obvious."

 "Don't be so sure, zar Thane.
 I possess certain - countermeasures - against your kind.
 Don't you think that I could incorporate them into something with a bit of symbolic significance, such as this stake?"